virenderox/Techinest_practice/README.md

 # Techinest_practice
-This Folder contain all practice questions which i did on taring at techinest.
+This Folder contain all practice questions which i did on training at techinest.